Jayshu2207/vsd-riscv/TASK 1.md

-#1.
-Opening the Source Code File in a Text Editor
+1. Opening the Source Code File in a Text Editor

-#leafpad sumiton.c &
+leafpad sumiton.c &

-#Opens the sumiton.c file in Leafpad, a graphical text editor.
+Opens the sumiton.c file in Leafpad, a graphical text editor.

-#The & at the end runs the command in the background, allowing the user to continue using the terminal.
+The & at the end runs the command in the background, allowing the user to continue using the terminal.

-#2.
-Compiling the C Program Using GCC
+2. Compiling the C Program Using GCC

-#gcc sumiton.c
+gcc sumiton.c

-#This command compiles the sumiton.c file using the GNU Compiler Collection (GCC).
+This command compiles the sumiton.c file using the GNU Compiler Collection (GCC).

-#3.
-Running the Compiled Program
+3. Running the Compiled Program

-#./a.out
+./a.out

-#This executes the compiled binary file a.out.
+This executes the compiled binary file a.out.

 The first run shows: